colaisr/research_flow/docs/MIGRATION_PLAN.md

 ## Overview

-This document outlines the step-by-step process to copy the current Max Signal Bot project to a new repository and deploy it on a new server with a separate database.
+This document outlines the step-by-step process to copy the current Research Flow project to a new repository and deploy it on a new server with a separate database.
 This creates an exact duplicate that can later be modified for the new analytical pipelines platform.

 ## Prerequisites